‘Propaganda machine’: George Clooney takes aim at Hungarian media and officials who accused him of Soros links

 Pro-government media outlets have portrayed Clooney, who is active in left-wing politics and married to human rights lawyer Amal Clooney, as a friend of Soros’s.

-Origo, a news website with ties to Orbán’s Fidesz party, on Sunday published a photograph of Clooney with one of Soros’s sons and said Clooney was “under the influence” of the billionaire.
+Origo, a news website with ties to Orbán’s Fidesz party, published a photograph on Sunday of Clooney with one of Soros’s sons and said Clooney was “under the influence” of the billionaire.

 In the statement released Monday to liberal news organization Telex and later shared with The Washington Post, Clooney criticized the Hungarian news outlets that had repeated government claims about him and accused the government of lying about him.